 NURS 5306.
 Pharmacology for Nursing Care III.
-[Formerly NURS 256] This course extends and builds upon pharmacologic knowledge from earlier pharmacology courses and the Health and Illness Across the Lifespan series.
-The focus of the course is the variations of drug therapy in complex situations.
-The course presents cases of complex drug regimens for analysis and evaluation by the student.
-Emphasis will be placed on pharmacological interventions to achieve safe and optimal patient outcomes in specific situations.
+[Formerly NURS 256] This course presents pharmacologic knowledge, the clinical indications for medication use as a treatment modality, and the role of the nurse in medication therapy.
+Emphasis is placed on the variations of pharmacologic therapy in critical and complex situations with the goal of achieving safe and optimal client outcomes in specific situations.
+Major medication classifications and commonly encountered prototype(s) within specialty areas will serve as a framework for continued learning of new pharmacologic information.
+Additionally, this course engages students in group activities which require collaboration, negotiation, and rationalizations of decisions essential for client centered care.
 Prerequisite: 5101, 5201, 5102, 5105, 5205, 5103, 5203, 5115, 5215, 5106, 5206.
 Corequisite: 5301, 5305, 5303, 5315, 5325.
 [1]